jcatmore/susy-neuralnetworks/README.md

 The file ``CrossValidation.py`` trains the two neural networks using a variety of hyperparameters (chosen either via a random search or manually) and writes the result to pickle files.
 The performance for each set of hyperparameters can then be assessed with the ``CrossValidation_results.py`` script.

 ## To do
-- set up a converter to enable ROOT files to be read in directly
 - study effects of modifying the learning rule, momentum, etc
 - can the classifier distinguish between different SUSY processes?
 - can the auto-encoder do better that the classifiers on signal samples that the classifier has never seen?